Arpit9437/rbac-case-management-api/README.md

-# Anti-Doping Management System
+# RBAC Case Management System

-This repository contains the backend code for an Anti-Doping Management System.
-The system is designed to manage cases, users, and roles for anti-doping investigations.
+This repository contains the backend code for a Role Based Access Control Case Management System.
+The system is designed to manage cases, users, and roles.

 ## Models